 Your load balancer checks the health of its registered instances using either the default health check configuration provided by Elastic Load Balancing or a custom health check configuration that you specify.
 The health check configuration contains information such as the protocol, ping port, ping path, response timeout, and health check interval.
-For more information health checks and how to check the health status of your registered EC2 instances, see Configure Health Checks.
+The instance is considered healthy if it returns a 200 response code within the health check interval.
+For more information, see Configure Health Checks.

 If the current state of some or all your instances is

 the description field displays the message that the